 Translators and Resource Adaptors

-A Translator provides an abstraction layer between Teiid Query Engine and physical data source, that knows how to convert Teiid issued query commands into source specific commands and execute them using the Resource Adaptor.
-It also have smarts to convert the result data that came from the physical source into a form that Teiid Query engine is expecting.
+A Translator provides an abstraction layer between Teiid Query Engine and physical data source, that knows how to convert Teiid issued query commands into source specific commands and execute them.
+Depending upon the runtime (Spring Boot, WildFly, embedded, etc.) the source will have another abstraction such as a Resource Adapter that the translator interfaces with.
+Translators also have smarts to convert the result data that came from the physical source into a form that Teiid Query engine is expecting.

 Teiid provides various pre-built translators for sources like Oracle, DB2, SQL Server, MySQL, PostgreSQL, XML, File etc.

 A Translator also defines the capabilities of a particular source, like whether it can natively support query joins (inner joins, cross joins etc) or support criteria.